samanta-amit/vayu/README.md

-# ML Inference Server and Client
+# Serverless Server and Client

-Implementation of the inference server, clients (and the scheduler) using the boost asio framework.
+Implementation of the Serverless Framework, clients (and the scheduler) using the boost asio framework.

 ## Compiling ##